-Concordia is a children's home based in Santa Mesa, about 30 minutes from Makati, that provides care to abandoned and neglected children and that helps place them in permanent homes.
+Concordia is a children's home based in Santa Mesa that provides care to abandoned and neglected children.
+They work to help find permanent homes for the children.

-We shop for baby milk and other household items.
-Two regular volunteers visit weekly to spend time playing with the children.
+We shop for baby milk and other household items as well as volunteer regularly to spend time with the children.

 mother teresa's shelter